 Learn more about what motivates participants in the NDSS DS-AMBASSADOR™ Program on our Pinterest board.

-Expectations of Participants in the NDSS DS-AMBASSADOR™ Program
+NDSS DS-AMBASSADOR™ Program Expectations

 Participants in the NDSS DS-AMBASSADOR™ Program are valued volunteers, yet do not receive compensation for their services.
 The estimated minimum time commitment is 2-4 hours per month.